David Ball (wide receiver)

-Early years
+Early life

 Ball attended Spaulding High School in Barre, VT and played football there.

-Ball attended Worcester Academy for a year and was a post-graduate student and a letterman in football, basketball, and track.
-He was named the school's Athlete of the Year.
-Also won the NEPSAC Class A title in basketball for Worcester Academy.
-Played with Colt Brennan at Worcester.
-He set the record for the NEPSAC Class B Тrack and Field Championship in the High Jump, with a jump of 6 feet 9 inches.
+Ball attended Worcester Academy for a year, where he played with future NFL quarterback Colt Brennan, and was a post-graduate student and a letterman in football, basketball, and track.
+He was named the school's Athlete of the Year, won the NEPSAC Class A title in basketball, and set the record for the NEPSAC Class B Тrack and Field Championship in the High Jump, with a jump of 6 feet 9 inches at Worcester.

 College career

-Ball broke the Division I-AA record for touchdown receptions, previously set by Jerry Rice at Mississippi Valley State University, on October 14, 2006 versus the University of Richmond, and went on to score seven more touchdowns for a new record of 58 touchdowns.
+Ball broke the Division I-AA record for touchdown receptions, previously set by Jerry Rice at Mississippi Valley State University, on October 14, 2006, versus the University of Richmond, and went on to score seven more touchdowns for a new record of 58 touchdowns.
 He also approached two other I-AA receiving records set by Rice, and has been nicknamed "White Rice."
 (Several of Ball's records have since been broken by Cooper Kupp at Eastern Washington):